jharmsen/hub-application/README.md

 <img src="./diagrams/overview.svg" width="400">

 This offers two ways to use the application:
-  * *code+weights:* original Keras Applications method, use this if you're using Keras by cloning the repo and importing the python.
   * *graph+weights:* no need to clone _any_ code, no need to use Keras.
 Just use `hub.load` and call the module.
+  * *code+weights:* original Keras Applications method, use this if you're using Keras by cloning the repo and importing the python.

-## Example use
+## Example use A
-_Note: no need to clone any code:_
+In this case we use TF-Hub and SavedModel directly - _no need to clone any code_ or even be using Keras:
 ```python
 import tensorflow_hub as hub